Greek prosody: Iambic tetrameter

-Other meters also used for the dialogues of comedies, especially when there is a change of pace or mood.
+Other meters are also used for the dialogues of comedies, especially when there is a change of pace or mood.
 One such meter is the iambic tetrameter.
 This metre is generally catalectic, that is, the last syllable is removed; since the final syllable of a line always counts as long, in catalexis the formerly short penultimate is changed to a long when it becomes final, as in this extract from Aristophanes play the Clouds (1399ff):